nfejzic/calculator-rs/README.md

 Expression may use any of the following:

 -   Decimal numbers: 0 - 9
+-   Parentheses: (, )
 -   Addition : +
 -   Subtraction : -
 -   Multiplication : \*
 -   Division : \*
 -   Modulo : %

 ### Examples: